Stanford Doerr School of Sustainability

 Managing Director for Biological Sciences, Food, and Agriculture, Sustainability Accelerator

-BioTimothy A. Bouley, MD, MSc, MA is Managing Director for Biological Sciences, Food, and Agriculture at the Stanford Doerr School of Sustainability.
+BioTimothy A. Bouley, MD, MSc, MA is Managing Director for Biological Solutions, Food, and Agriculture at the Stanford Doerr School of Sustainability.
 He is responsible for leading the strategy and implementation of life science-related ‘Flagship Destinations,’ accelerating Stanford research into scalable technology and policy solutions.

 Dr. Bouley has spent more than 20 years working across biotechnology, medicine, food systems, and the environment.
 In 2020, he founded and served as CEO of BioFeyn, a life science company based at Harvard, translating biomedical innovation in nanoparticle and stability science to improve the health and sustainability of farmed Norwegian salmon and animal agriculture.
 In recent years he has also worked to develop and support biological innovations in eDNA and genomics, oral vaccines, tissue engineering, and others with a particular focus on applied benefit for environmental sustainability.